-“I am massively excited about this partnership between RWBA Sixth Form and the Mad Dog Rugby Academy.
+“I am massively excited about this partnership between RWBA Sixth Form and Mad Dog Rugby.
 The scheme offers a superb opportunity for local sportsmen, whilst being able to complete their academic studies within a supportive and successful environment.”
-George Croxford, Head Teacher at Royal Wootton Bassett Academy.
+George Croxford, CEO of the Royal Wootton Bassett Academy Trust

 Following the advice from the Government to combat the spread of Coronavirus (Covid-19), all community games have been suspended for the rest of the rugby season.

 Tom Bowen-Hall joined Mad Dog Sport in August 2017 as the Assistant Coach at Melksham Oak School and within a year was promoted to Head of Rugby.

 Tom began coaching rugby whilst studying for a Business and Management degree at Aberystwyth University.
 His passion for coaching and desire to improve led him to a Master’s degree in Sports Coaching attained from the University of Gloucestershire.
 During this time Tom completed his RFU Level 2 coaching qualification and took up the Head Coach role for Frampton Cotterell Colts.
 Alongside this role, he also coaches the U15’s DPP squad at Bristol Rugby.